Kyle Knapp

 How Long It Takes to Get an H-1B Visa Petition Approved

-How long a wait to expect, and how to monitor your progress toward approval of Form I-129.
+How long a wait to expect, and how to monitor your progress toward approval of USCIS Form I-129.

 Employer's Obligations to Workers Being Sponsored for a Green Card